 We all know that a nice hot meal can warm you up.
-However it’s easy to forget that we can still keep warm from the heat in our oven.
+However it’s easy to forget that you can also keep warm from the heat in your oven.
 Once you close the door all that heat has gone to waste.
 After the oven is turned off you could leave the door open and let the heat warm your kitchen while you eat.
 Making sure little ones and pets are kept away from it goes without saying but handy fuel tips such as this help to make the most out of some already generated heat!

 A Helping Hand